Big-Theta/DynamicDensityMap/README.md

    insertion, but it would allow for high-accuracy tracking of extreme quantiles.
 See [this old code](https://github.com/Big-Theta/DynamicDensityMap/blob/d59e24844b08286c9595c0fb9a078627aff31739/cpp/DynamicHistogram.h#L515) for an example of the concept.
-2. Support anomoly detection.
+2. Support anomaly detection.
 A way to do this would be to store two `DynamicHistogram` datastructures with different decay rates.
 Then periodically compute the "distance" between these two histograms.
 Something like a Jaccard distance will probably work.
 If that distance exceeds some